Distributing Images¶

 A Tako server is a regular http server, with a particular directory layout.
 The origin uri points to a directory that contains the manifest file and the image store.

-is a file that lists all available versions and their SHA256 digests.
+manifestis a file that lists all available versions and their SHA256 digests.
 The manifest is signed.
-See Manifest Format for more information about the manifest format.store
+See Manifest Format for more information about the manifest format.storeis a directory that contains all images.
+Files are named after their digest.

 most convenient way to maintain the server directory is to have a local copy